paulharte/devblog/src/pages/test-trophy/index.md

 For years the concept of the testing pyramid has reigned supreme: the idea that the number of tests should be inversely proportional to the breath of their scope.
 In short: lots of unit tests, very few end to end tests.

-This was first proposed by Mike Cohen in "Succeeding with Agile", but [really popularised by software demigod Martin Fowler](https://martinfowler.com/bliki/TestPyramid.html).
+This was first proposed by Mike Cohen in "Succeeding with Agile", but [really popularized by software demigod Martin Fowler](https://martinfowler.com/bliki/TestPyramid.html).

-In recent times there has been a shift in thinking here, and one that I have jumped on board with for both front and backend development.
+In recent times there has been a shift in thinking here, and one that I have adopted for both front and backend development.

 <!-- end -->